 There’s nothing better than a glass of cold brew.
 Richly aromatic, bold and colorful, and with a taste that’s beyond any normal cup of joe, cold brewing is a coffee connoisseur’s icy delight.
-From the quick and easy pours of Keurig to the best of single-cup brewing, we respect all things caffeinated, but a quality cold brew maker cannot be matched.
+From the quick and easy pours of Keurig to the best of single-cup brewing, we respect all coffee makers, but a quality cold brew maker cannot be matched.

 What’s the best way to steep coffee beans for this perfect treat?
 Sure, sticking your coarse-ground coffee in a mason jar is one choice, but you definitely won’t get the best results.
 You deserve better.
 So let’s look at the top cold brewers available, and why you should add one to your kitchen countertop.